apache/activemq-artemis/docs/user-manual/en/connection-ttl.md

 from reconnecting, as it won't be able to find its old sessions on the server.

-Apache ActiveMQ Artemis makes all of this configurable.
-For each `ClientSessionFactory` we define a *connection TTL*.
+Apache ActiveMQ Artemis makes all of this configurable via a *connection TTL*.
 Basically, the TTL determines how long the server will keep a connection alive in the absence of any data arriving from the client.
 The client will automatically send "ping" packets periodically to prevent the server from closing it down.
 If the server doesn't receive any packets on a connection for the connection TTL time, then it will automatically close all the sessions on the server that relate to that connection.

-If you're using JMS, the connection TTL is defined by the `ConnectionTTL` attribute on a `ActiveMQConnectionFactory` instance, or if you're deploying JMS connection factory instances direct into JNDI on the server side, you can specify it in the xml config, using the parameter `connectionTtl`.
+The connection TTL is configured on the URI using the `connectionTtl` parameter.

-The default value for connection ttl on an "unreliable" connection (e.g. a Netty connection) is `60000`ms, i.e. 1 minute.
-The default value for connection ttl on a "reliable" connection (e.g. an in-vm connection) is `-1`.
-A value of `-1` for `ConnectionTTL` means the server will never time out the connection on the server side.
+The default value for connection ttl on an "unreliable" connection (e.g. a Netty connection using the `tcp` URL scheme) is `60000`ms, i.e. 1 minute.
+The default value for connection ttl on a "reliable" connection (e.g. an in-vm connection using the `vm` URL scheme) is `-1`.
+A value of `-1` for `connectionTTL` means the server will never time out the connection on the server side.

 If you do not wish clients to be able to specify their own connection TTL, you can override all values used by a global value set on the